(Delhi, Varanasi, Khajuraho, Agra, Jaipur, Udaipur, Mumbai)

 Enjoy your train ride from Jhansi to Agra.
 The train ride duration is approximately two and a half hours.

-A private vehicle, with driver, and English-speaking assistant will pick you up for a transfer to the train station.
+A private vehicle with driver and English-Speaking assistant will provide a transfer between the train station and your accommodation.

 Enjoy a traditional ride on a Tonga (horse drawn carriage).